DerRobert-28/RetroPack/readme.md

 - Switching Textures (about every 10 minutes)
   - Gravel
   - Stone
-  - Wood Material (Fence, Planks, etc.)
+  - Wooden Material (Fence, Planks, etc.)
 - Miscellaneous:
   - Gold Ore drops Gold Ore Block instead of Raw Gold
   - Gold Ore Blocks have to be smelted into Gold Ingots
   - Iron Ore drops Iron Ore Block instead of Raw Iron
   - Iron Ore Blocks have to be smelted into Iron Ingots

 ## Download and Installation